bodylabs/bodylabs-api-client-py/README.md

 --------

-The base client in `core.Client` can interact with most Body Labs APIs, but spcialized clients make it easier to deal with domain specific work.
+The base client in `core.Client` can interact with most Body Labs APIs, but specialized clients make it easier to deal with domain specific work.

 ```py
 from bodylabs_api.foot import FootClient